 But the Agro-Food supplies heavily use Jute Bags for packaging.
 Which has been a shortfall, over 6.46 lakh plastic bales were used in lieu of jute bags, that’s a far cry from the blanket ban on Single-Use Plastic which was lauded a few months back.

 Whatsoever, as factories and businesses have been closed throughout the lockdown phase, the CSR and Fair Trade representatives take to improvising their ways to self-sustain the workforce and the daily wagers, while Governments choose silence above all, against not only the pledges of exemption but to the overall the state of a major crisis.

 Perhaps, this is not the high time for the Jute Bags Suppliers to worry about production or stock.
 Most suppliers would still have shelves full of attractive, artsy beach bags, shopping bags, promotional bags and the wide range that people are simply waiting to buy.
-Even though the ready consignments are still not dispatched, even though there has not been a new sale for nearly a month, most of us, still have a good stock of groceries in our pantries and refrigerators.
+Even though the ready consignments are still not despatched, even though there has not been a new sale for nearly a month, most of us, still have a good stock of groceries in our pantries and refrigerators.

 But the bigger concern on the table right now, is the majority of Daily Wage Earners are under the pressure, and outside of the media coverage.